hellosign/hellosign-php-sdk/docs/Model/SignatureRequestResponseSignatures.md

 # # SignatureRequestResponseSignatures

-An array of signature obects, 1 for each signer.
+An array of signature objects, 1 for each signer.

 ## Properties